intpixpro/Apps-on-EKS/README.md

 - backend service (kanban-app, written in Java with Spring Boot)
 - and frontend (kanban-ui, written with Angular framework).

-!!!!!!To enter one of these two UI apps user will need to type one of following URLs in the web browser: kanban.k8s.com adminer.k8s.com!!!!!
+!!!!!!To enter one of the one UI apps the user will need to type one of following URLs in the web browser: kanban.k8s.com
+!!!!!

 Before deploying process we need to reload gpg agent to be able to decrypt the secrets.